renovatebot/renovate/docs/usage/configuration-options.md

 ## labels

-By default, Renovate won't add any labels to its PRs.
+By default, Renovate won't add any labels to PRs.
-If you want Renovate to do so then define a `labels` array of one or more label strings.
+If you want Renovate to add labels to PRs it creates then define a `labels` array of one or more label strings.
 If you want the same label(s) for every PR then you can configure it at the top level of config.
 However you can also fully override them on a per-package basis.